Metaswitch/clearwater-readthedocs/docs/Radius_Authentication.md

 ### pam.d/sshd

 The PAM configuration file for the sshd process is found at `/etc/pam.d/sshd`.
-As part of the installation, the line `auth sufficient pam_radius_auth.so` is added at the top of the file, configuring PAM to attempt RADIUS authentication before other methods.
-It should look like the following:
+As part of the installation, the 3 lines around `auth sufficient pam_radius_auth.so` are added at the top of the file, configuring PAM to attempt RADIUS authentication before other methods.
+It will look like the following:

+    # PAM configuration for the Secure Shell service
+    # +clearwater-radius-auth
+    auth sufficient pam_radius_auth.so
+    # -clearwater-radius-auth
+    # Standard Un*x authentication.

 It is strongly recommended that users do not modify this entry.
 Further information on this configuration can be found at [FreeRADIUS](http://freeradius.org/pam_radius_auth/).

 ### nsswitch.conf

 The NSS configuration file is found at `/etc/nsswitch.conf`.
+After installation, the top three entries in this file will look as follows:

+    passwd:   compat ato
+    group:    compat
+    shadow:   compat ato

  Modifications to the NSS configuration make it check the libnss-ato component for a user mapping if no local user is found.
-The addition `ato` at the end of both the `passwd` and `shadow` entries provides this function.
+The addition of `ato` at the end of both the `passwd` and `shadow` entries provides this function.
 Removal of these addition will disable the user mapping, and break RADIUS authentication.